-You have the right to help plan your care.
+Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-The week before your ablation:
+The week before your procedure:

 - Write down the correct date, time, and location of your procedure.

-- Medicines: Ask your caregiver before taking any medicine on the day of your ablation.
-These medicines include insulin, diabetic pills, high blood pressure pills, and heart pills.
-If you take pills on the day of your ablation, take them with very little water, and write down the time they were taken.
-Bring a list of your medicines or the pill bottles with you to the hospital.
-Tell your caregiver about any herbal supplements or over-the-counter medicines you have taken recently.
-Tell your caregiver if you are allergic to medicines, tape, or anything else.
+- Ask your caregiver before taking any medicine on the day of your procedure.
+These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
+Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.

 What will happen:

-After your ablation:
+After your procedure:

 Contact a caregiver if